Tuesday, April 21, 2015

 1. Promote rationality: The separation of Church and State is voted immediately and unanimously.

-Journal de la CommuneRaspou'team 2011
+Journal pour la CommuneRaspou'team 2011

 Religious symbols are removed from schools, hospitals and tribunals.